roelnoten/cookiesync/README.md

 To get a view on these: Menu > Tools > Browser Tools > Browser Console.
 Make sure that 'Show Content Messages' is checked in the top right settings popup menu.

 ### Packaging
-Repackage the addon via :
-zip -r -FS CookieSync.zip *
+Repackage the addon in firefox folder via : zip -r -FS CookieSync.zip background.js icon* manifest.json popup*

 ## Chrome
 You can let Chrome run the extension directly from the files in this folder, instead of via the store.